Asking for help

 The Student Information Service

 If you have a question or need information you can contact our friendly colleagues in the Student Information Service.
-With a Helpline, an email address, and four Information Points on campus we are here to help you navigate your studies, find out what you need to know, and we can put you in touch with the right people if more specialist support or advice is needed.
+With a Helpline, an email address, and five Information Points on campus we are here to help you navigate your studies, find out what you need to know, and we can put you in touch with the right people if more specialist support or advice is needed.

 So, call, email or visit us face to face.

 Our Helpline Team are on hand Monday to Friday 9-5 pm.

 - Call +44 (0)113 343 7000 (from outside of the UK)